ivandona/connecting-sdn-slices/README.md

 ICMP are always let through.

 The **connecting slice** acts as a filter, redirecting packets that do not respect the policies mentioned before.
-Packets from office1 are sent to server1, office2 to server2 and admin server3.
+Packets from office1 are sent to server1, office2 to server2 and admin to server3.

 ## Demo
 ### Setting up the network